-I joined Dr Graeme Alexander's laboratory (Cambridge, UK) in 1993 to study the immunological processes that govern chronic rejection of liver grafts and graduated with a PhD in 1996.
-Following Post-doctoral positions in Prof. Lee Nelson's group at the Fred Hutchinson Cancer Research Center (Seattle, USA) and Dr. Peter Kilshaw's laboratory at the Babraham Institute (Cambridge, UK), I was awarded Training and Senior Fellowships by Kidney Research UK to study the intracellular signalling pathways that control inflammatory activation and injury of vascular endothelial cells.
-My studies in this field were recognized by the British Transplantation Society who awarded me the Medawar Prize in 2000.
-I joined Imperial College London in 2004 as a Senior Lecturer in Endothelial Cell Physiology and was promoted to Reader in 2010.
-During this time, I headed the Intracellular Signalling Laboratory within the British Heart Foundation Cardiovascular Sciences Unit, which is headed by Prof. Dorian Haskard.
-I was appointed to the Chair in Cardiovascular Science at the University of Sheffield in October 2011.
+My research career commenced in Cambridge where I studied the immunology of transplant rejection as a PhD in Professor Graeme Alexander’s lab.
+Following Post-doctoral positions at the Fred Hutchinson Cancer Research Center (Seattle, USA) and the Babraham Institute, Cambridge, UK (with Dr Peter Kilshaw), I was awarded Training and Senior Fellowships by Kidney Research UK to study the intracellular signalling pathways that control activation and injury of endothelial cells.
+This led to my discovery of a family of deubiquitinating enzymes that suppress inflammation by inhibiting the transcription factor NF-kB.
+Its significance was recognized by the British Transplantation Society who awarded me the Medawar Prize in 2000.
+I joined Imperial College London in 2004 as a Senior Lecturer (Reader in 2010) and established the Intracellular Signalling Laboratory within the BHF Cardiovascular Sciences Unit (headed by Prof. Dorian Haskard).
+I was appointed Chair of Cardiovascular Science at the University of Sheffield in 2011.

 Awards for the Evans Lab:

 |Sept 2016||British Atherosclerosis Society Best Poster Prize (Shuang Feng)|

 |April 2015||10th International Symposium on Biomechanics and Vascular Biology – best oral presentation (Miss Marwa Mahmoud)|